 It’s no surprise that businesses with higher risks tend to sell for lower prices.
 No company is perfect, but industry leaders identify internal weaknesses (such as gaps in managerial expertise and internal control deficiencies) and external threats (such as increased government regulation and pending lawsuits).

-Honestly disclose shortcomings to potential buyers and then discuss steps you have taken to mitigate risks.
+Honestly disclose shortcomings to potential buyers.
+Then, when you’re ready to sell your business, discuss steps you have taken to mitigate risks.
 Proactive businesses are worth more than reactive ones.
+Read more about how proactive due diligence can assist your merger.

 4. Prepare a Comprehensive Offer Package